-Synageva BioPharma Corp. is recruiting patients to participate in a clinical trial that evaluates sebelipase alfa (SBC-102) as an enzyme replacement therapy for Lysosomal Acid Lipase (LAL) Deficiency.
+Synageva BioPharma Corp. is recruiting patients to participate in global clinical trials that evaluate sebelipase alfa (SBC-102) as an enzyme replacement therapy for Lysosomal Acid Lipase (LAL) Deficiency.
 For more information, please visit clinicaltrials.gov, or click here if you would like to contact Synageva regarding LAL Deficiency.

 Lysosomal Acid Lipase (LAL) Deficiency

 Lysosomal Acid Lipase (LAL) Deficiency belongs to a family of diseases called Lysosomal Storage Disorders (LSDs).
 These are inherited genetic conditions, and like some other genetic diseases such as cystic fibrosis, parents may not know they are carriers for the disease until they have a child who is born with the condition.
 When both parents are carriers, there is a one in four chance that their baby will be born without the ability to produce the lysosomal acid lipase (LAL) enzyme.
 The LAL enzyme breaks down fatty material (cholesteryl esters and triglycerides), and the lack of the LAL enzyme results in a build-up of these materials in the liver, the gut or other important organs including the walls of blood vessels.
 LAL Deficiency occurs less frequently in infants than it does in children, adolescents or adults.
-The early onset form of LAL Deficiency, sometimes called Wolman disease, is rapidly fatal, usually within the first year.
-Late onset LAL Deficiency, sometimes called Cholesteryl Ester Storage Disease (CESD), may lead to liver fibrosis, cirrhosis, liver failure and premature death.
+Infants presenting with LAL Deficiency, sometimes called Wolman disease, is rapidly fatal, usually within the first six months of life.
+LAL Deficiency in children and adults, sometimes called Cholesteryl Ester Storage Disease (CESD), may lead to liver fibrosis, cirrhosis, liver failure and premature death.
 Also, there may be an increased risk of cardiovascular events.

 LAL Deficiency is sometimes called: